Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 Normally you don't need this if you aren't developing for Diaspora, just skip it :)

-Diaspora's test suite uses [Rspec](http://rspec.info/), a behavior driven testing framework.
+Diaspora’s test suite uses [Rspec](http://rspec.info/), a behavior driven testing framework.
 To run all tests execute: `rake`.
 Note that some of our tests require a display to be attached; if you just want to run the command-line tests, do `rake spec`.

 ### Read-only installation